Carreau/phd-dissertation/parts/part2.rst

 ..
 ..
 We then dispose of two traps, that are aligned along the X axis, at initial
 .. position they are separated from a sufficient distance for the probe bead to
-.. already interact with the actin network polymerising on the actin bead.
+.. already interact with the actin network polymerising on the actin-bead.
 The
-.. actin bead can be discriminated from the probe bead by using fluorescent and
+.. actin-bead can be discriminated from the probe bead by using fluorescent and
 .. lie in what will hereafter be the static trap wile the probe bead is stationed
 .. in what will be referred to as the moving trap.
 ..